-"VPG Stock Incentive Program" means the Vishay Precision Group, Inc. 2010 Stock Incentive Program, substantially in the form of the attached Exhibit A.
+"VPG Stock Incentive Program" means the Vishay Precision Group, Inc. 2010 Stock Incentive Program.

 "VPG Welfare Plan" has the meaning assigned thereto in Section 4.1(b).

 "Wholly-owned Subsidiary" of a Person means a Subsidiary of that Person substantially all of whose voting securities and outstanding equity interest are owned either directly or indirectly by such Person or one or more of its Subsidiaries or by such Person and one or more of its Subsidiaries.